yasinarafat4/acraft-hub-client/README.md

 - In the Dashboard, it is private for different role (Student, Admin, and Instructor).
 Both have different Dashboard.
 - In Student Dashboard, implemented Payment Gateway system.
 - Firebase authentication with Google, email & password.
-- Register and Login page.
+- Register and Login page with react-hook-form.
 - Logout functionality.
 - Implemented JWT, TanStack Query and AXIOS.
 - 404 and Spinner page.